Idol Eyes Australia blog – All about sunglasses and eyes

 What I have stated is based on information we have today and this may change as we gain more information in the future.

-The real dangers are from UV light.
+The real dangers are from UV radiation.

 Next installment – The real known danger of mobile devices to eyes.